Coacoatzintla

-Coacoatzintla in Veracruz, Mexico.
-It is located in the mountainous central zone of the State of Veracruz, about 11.5 km from state capital Xalapa.
-It has a surface of 51.00 km2.
+Coacoatzintla in a municipality in the Mexican state of Veracruz.
+It is located in the mountainous central zone of the state, about 11.5 km from the state capital Xalapa.
+It has a surface of 43.9 km2.
 It is located at 19°39′N 96°56′W.

+Geography

 The municipality of Coacoatzintla is delimited to the north by Tonayan, to the north-east by Miahuatlán, to the east by Naolinco, to the south-east by Jilotepec, to the south by Banderilla and to the west by Tlacolulan.